Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 }
 ```

-Pass the restaurant id as an argument to the mutation as shown above.
-Output should look like this:
+We pass the restaurant id as an argument to the mutation as shown above.
+The output should look like this:

 ```json
 {